dlt-hub/dlt/docs/website/blog/2023-10-09-dlt-ops-startups.md

 - Make sure you have Python 3.x installed on your system.
 - Use a virtual environment (more details on how to [set up the environment](https://dlthub.com/docs/reference/installation#set-up-environment)).
-- Install the dlt library by using `pip install "dlt[bigquery]"`.
+- Install the `dlt` library by using `pip install "dlt[bigquery]"`.
 - Create a project folder on your laptop.
 I called mine “unstructured_data_pipeline”.
-- We will need access to LLM, Langchain will use OpenAI models by default, so we also used an openAI API token.
+- We will need access to LLM, Langchain will use OpenAI models by default, so we also used an OpenAI API token.
 - Using a tool like Visual Studio makes it easier.

 ### Step 2.
 Initiate the pipeline

-To create the pipeline, we will use the dlt verified source [unstructured_data](https://github.com/dlt-hub/verified-sources/blob/master/sources/unstructured_data/README.md), which includes the verified source [inbox](https://github.com/dlt-hub/verified-sources/blob/master/sources/unstructured_data/inbox/README.md).
+To create the pipeline, we will use the `dlt` verified source [unstructured_data](https://github.com/dlt-hub/verified-sources/blob/master/sources/unstructured_data/README.md), which includes the verified source [inbox](https://github.com/dlt-hub/verified-sources/blob/master/sources/unstructured_data/inbox/README.md).

 - Init the pipeline by using `dlt init unstructured_data bigquery`.
 - Install necessary requirements `pip install -r requirements.txt`.

 ### Step 3.
 Set up your credentials

-The dlt [init command](https://dlthub.com/docs/reference/command-line-interface#dlt-init) creates folder `.dlt` in your project directory, and clones the source code from the [verified-sources repository](https://github.com/dlt-hub/verified-sources).
+The `dlt` [init command](https://dlthub.com/docs/reference/command-line-interface#dlt-init) creates folder `.dlt` in your project directory, and clones the source code from the [verified-sources repository](https://github.com/dlt-hub/verified-sources).

 - Open `.dlt/secrets.toml` file on your laptop.
 - Enter the OpenAI secrets:

     ```